GSA/digitalgov.gov/content/posts/2014-03-27-gsa-introduces-news-genius-to-decode-government-web.md

 </p>

 <p dir="ltr">
-  The federal government can now unlock the collaborative “genius” of citizens and communities to make public services easier to access and understand with a new free social media platform launched by GSA today at <a href="https://www.WHATEVER/event/socialgov-summit-entrepreneurship-and-small-business/">the Federal #SocialGov Summit on Entrepreneurship and Small Business</a>.
+  The federal government can now unlock the collaborative “genius” of citizens and communities to make public services easier to access and understand with a new free social media platform launched by GSA today at <a href="{{< relref "socialgov-summit-entrepreneurship-and-small-business.md" >}}">the Federal #SocialGov Summit on Entrepreneurship and Small Business</a>.
 </p>

 <p dir="ltr">